-Ensemble means for COSMOS and GISS ensembles give more significant $U{\rm R}$ and $U{\rm T}$ than individual simulations from these ensembles, demonstrating once more the value of averaging for isolating the forced signal.
-The intra-ensemble spread of test statistics ensembles illustrates the degree of randomness in $U{\rm R}$ and $U{\rm T}$ statistics for individual simulations, highlighting the danger of judging one model as being better than another.
-In particular, it is difficult to judge whether the high (E2) or low (E1) solar forcing amplitude of the COSMOS simulations provides a better fit to the reconstructions, as their ranges of $U{\rm T}$ values for individual simulations mostly overlap.
-For the early pe-
+Ensemble means for COSMOS and GISS ensembles give more significant U_R and U_T than individual simulations from these ensembles, demonstrating once more the value of averaging for isolating the forced signal.
+The intra-ensemble spread of test statistics illustrates the degree of randomness in U_R and U_T statistics for individual simulations, highlighting the danger of judging one model as being better than another.
+In particular, it is difficult to judge whether the high (E2) or low (E1) solar forcing amplitude of the COSMOS simulations provides a better fit to the reconstructions, as their ranges of U_T values for individual simulations mostly overlap.
+For the early period analysis (856-1350), however, the low solar COSMOS simulations provide a better fit than the high solar simulations, as seen by their respective U_T values being of different sign and having entirely non-overlapping ranges when all seven regions or when the Northern Hemisphere regions are combined (Fig. S15).

-- 5 riod analysis (856-1350), however, the low solar COSMOS simulations provide a better fit than the high solar simulations, as seen by their respective U_T values being of different sign and having entirely non-overlapping ranges when all seven regions or when the Northern Hemisphere regions are combined (Fig. S15).
-This result is confirmed by a formal test where U_T is calculated in a different way to directly compare the two COSMOS ensembles, using the method described in Moberg et al. (2015).
-This test - 10 COSMOS ensembles, using the method described in Moberg et al. (2015).
+This result is confirmed by a formal test where U_T is calculated in a different way to directly compare the two COS-MOS ensembles, using the method described in Moberg et al. (2015).
 This test reveals that, despite a significantly better fit of the low solar simulations in the earliest period, neither of the two solar forcing alternatives gives a significantly better fit to the reconstructed temperature history when the more recent data are included (Fig. S18).

-6.3 Detection and attribution
+5.3 Detection and attribution